neural-bandits/calvera/docs/buffers.md

 Currently we only provide a simple in-memory buffer but more sophisticated buffer can be implemented by subclassing the `AbstractBanditDataBuffer` class.

-To achieve different buffer strategies, one can provide a `DataBufferStrategy` to the buffer.
+To achieve different buffer strategies, one can provide a `DataRetrievalStrategy` to the buffer.
 The buffer will then use the `get_training_indices` method to get the indices of the data to use for training.

 Currently, we provide two strategies:

-- `AllDataBufferStrategy`: Use all data for training.
+- `AllDataRetrievalStrategy`: Use all data for training.

-- `SlidingWindowBufferStrategy`: Use a sliding window of the last `window_size` data points for training.
+- `SlidingWindowRetrievalStrategy`: Use a sliding window of the last `window_size` data points for training.

-Custom strategies can be implemented by subclassing the `DataBufferStrategy` class and implementing the `get_training_indices` method.
+Custom strategies can be implemented by subclassing the `DataRetrievalStrategy` class and implementing the `get_training_indices` method.

 <br>
 <br>